NethermindEth/Forta-Agents/Benqi-Agents/Large-Mint-Burn/README.md

 ## Test Data

 There are no transactions including large Mints/Burns on PGL contract.
-We have deployed a PoC contract to emit the monitored events.
+There is a PoC contract deployed to emit the monitored events.
 The bot behaviour can be verified with the following test transactions (Avalanche testnet):

 > note that `provideHandleTransaction` inputs in the default export of `agent.ts` need to be changed to use `TESTNET_PGL_CONTRACT` instead of `PGL_CONTRACT`.